 The most helpful method of dealing with stress is learning how to manage the stress that comes along with any new challenge, good or bad.
 Stress-management skills work best when they're used regularly, not just when the pressure's on.
 Knowing how to "de-stress" and doing it when things are relatively calm can help you get through challenging circumstances that may arise.
 At this point some professional help if required is readily available with us.

 At Artemis Hospitals, a team of professionals are there to help you cope with these.
-Here are some strategies that we offer that can help you keep your stress under control:

 •Adoloscent and child counseling

 •Therapy for treatment in depression, anxiety, personality issues and other such psychological issues